safayetjamil647/azure-diary/sysadmin/Point to Site VPN/powershell/README.md

 You can generate client certificates by using the following methods:

-Enterprise certificate:

-If you're using an enterprise certificate solution, generate a client certificate with the common name value format name@yourdomain.com.
-Use this format instead of the domain name\username format.

-Make sure the client certificate is based on a user certificate template that has Client Authentication listed as the first item in the user list.
-Check the certificate by double-clicking it and viewing Enhanced Key Usage in the Details tab.

 Self-signed root certificate: Follow the steps in one of the following P2S certificate articles so that the client certificates you create will be compatible with your P2S connections.